SvenSchneiderDVAG/wikr/README.md

 ## Contributes

 Contributes are welcome!
-Please open an Issue or a Pull Request for suggestions or bug fixes.
+Please open an issue or a pull request for suggestions or bug fixes.